deev/tahoe-lafs/docs/specifications/servers-of-happiness.rst

    Happiness value = 2

-The three possible matchings all have 2 server-to-share pairs, so the happiness value is 2.
+These three matchings all have 2 server-to-share pairs, so the happiness value is 2.

 And you add a server C which holds share 1 and share 2, then you increase the Happiness level to 3.:

-    *example 5*
+    *example 5 with both of the possible maximum matchings*

 .. figure:: example-5.svg
    :name: example 5